 Placeholder text, shift-click to edit

-High quality carbon black from ELT tires (End of Life Tires)
+High quality recovered carbon black from End-of-Life-Tyres

 Uses of carbon black